brian-a-esch/nvim/README.md

 - [tree-sitter](https://github.com/tree-sitter/tree-sitter/blob/master/cli/README.md) installed on workstation via
   `cargo install tree-sitter-cli`.
 Should be in path and can run `tree-sitter` command.
 Running `:checkheath` in vim command prompt, under the tree sitter section we can see if the plugin is picking it up
+- [vim-snippets](https://github.com/honza/vim-snippets.git) installed in `~/.config/vim-snippets` via a `git clone`.
+  Don't know if that's the best place for it, or if a submodule would be better